Rating of perceived exertion

 In sports, health, and exercise testing, the rating of perceived exertion (RPE), as measured by the Borg rating of perceived exertion scale, is a quantitative measure of perceived exertion during physical activity.

-In medicine, this is used to document the patient's exertion during a test for the severity of diseases.
+In medicine, this is used to document the patient's exertion during a test for the severity of various diseases.
 Sports coaches use the scale to assess the intensity of training and competition as well as endurance.
-The original scale introduced by Gunnar Borg rated exertion on a scale of 6-20.
-Borg then constructed a newer category-ratio scale, the Borg CR-10 scale, rated on a scale from 1-10.
-This is especially used in clinical diagnosis and severity assessment of breathlessness and dyspnea, chest pain, angina and musculo-skeletal pain.
-The CR-10 scale is best suited when there is an overriding sensation arising either from a specific area of the body rather than overall exertion, for example, muscle pain, ache or fatigue in the quadriceps or from pulmonary responses during exertion.
+The original scale, introduced by Gunnar Borg in the 1960's, rated exertion on a scale of 6-20.
+Around 1982, a newer category-ratio scale, the Borg CR-10 scale was published.
+It used a scale from 0-11+.
+Unfortunately, for research and statistical analysis, the ratings greater than 10 are often times deleted.

+Borg stated that the CR10 scale was desirable for clinical diagnosis and severity assessment of breathlessness and dyspnea, chest pain, angina and musculo-skeletal pain.
+It has been described as being better suited when there is an overriding sensation arising either from a specific area of the body rather than overall exertion, for example, muscle pain, ache or fatigue in the quadriceps or from pulmonary responses during exertion, eg the "Modified Borg" is a variant of the CR10 developed for pulmonary conditions, and the 0-10 pain scale is often seen in medical settings.

+One key difference in the CR-10 scale is that the highest level of exertion is not tied to a numerical rating.
+Another difference noted by some writers is that the rate of increase in exercise intensity within the original scale (6-20) is quite "linear" in nature or proportional throughout, which accurately represents physiologic energy expenditure changes in the body.
+The newer scale (0-11+), however, is more logrithimic in nature, such that at higher levels of exertion, small increases in exercise intensity are often felt to a much greaster degree than at the lower levels, ie the CR10 scale may better reflect the subjective experience of subjects at the higher levels of exertion.
+Due to misuses, specific verbal instructions for use of the scale, and for instructions to test subjects, were published in 1998 and again in 2000.

+Borg himself expressed concerns in a 2014 paper, that there have been many unauthorized changes to the RPE, eg changes to the text or words within the scale, to suit various interests.
+He highly discouraged this practice, and recommended that the original verbiage be preserved.

 The Borg scale can be compared to other linear scales such as the Likert scale or a visual analogue scale.
 The sensitivity and reproducibility of the results are broadly very similar, although the Borg scale may outperform the Likert scale in some cases.